-John is a staff attorney at the ACLU of Northern California where he currently focuses on ending the racist criminalization of poverty.
+John is a Staff Attorney for the Racial & Economic Justice Program at the ACLU of Northern California where he currently focuses on ending the racist criminalization of poverty.
 Through litigation and policy advocacy with community partners, he works to protect the rights of unhoused people and eliminate fines and fees in the justice system.

 John came to the ACLU after eight years of public service with the U.S. Department of Justice, where he litigated complex cases across the country arising out of federal pollution control laws.
 During that time, he brought multi-million dollar enforcement actions against well-heeled agricultural and mining polluters; defended the regulation of coal power plants, pesticides, and renewable fuels in seven U.S. Courts of Appeals; first-chaired jury and bench trials; and counseled numerous public entities from the Environmental Protection Agency to the Centers for Disease Control.